andreped/NoCodeSeg/README.md

 Pixels here will be one-to-one with the original WSI.
 To generate patches for training, it is also possible to use [pyFAST](https://pypi.org/project/pyFAST/), which does the patching for you.
 For an example see [here](https://fast.eriksmistad.no/python-tutorial-wsi.html#autotoc_md133).

+### Models
+Note that the trained models shared [here](https://github.com/andreped/NoCodeSeg/tree/main/models) can only be used for academic purposes.
+This is due to MIB's license, which can be found in the same [directory](https://github.com/andreped/NoCodeSeg/blob/main/models/LICENSE).

 ## Citation
 Please, consider citing our paper, if you find the work useful:
 <pre>